diego-ramos130/python-dbfz-dustloop-scraper/README.md

 [Scrapy](https://scrapy.org/)

 # Version
-`0.0.1` - prototype scraped Android 16's wiki page.
+`1.0.0` - everything has been scraped from the dbfz wiki, but Cooler, base Goku and Vegeta, and Vegito are all Not Updated `0.0.1` - prototype scraped Android 16's wiki page.
 Need to find a way to loop more intelligently, but the framework is there.

 # Author